MEMPHIS, Tenn. — The Warriors can see the end of their woeful injury situation, at least the worst of it.

 Biedrins hasn't played since Nov.
 8 at Sacramento, the fifth game of the season.
 He was injured against the Grizzlies on Nov.
 4, sat out the next game and returned against Sacramento.
 But he aggravated the injury against the Kings.

 Biedrins' injury eventually was diagnosed as osteitis pubis, a strain of the muscles that connect the abdomen and the quadriceps.
 The Warriors announced the injury would take six weeks to heal, and Monday marked the six-week point of Biedrins' absence.
-He said he is being extra cautious,
+He said he is being extra cautious, because he doesn't want to deal with this injury again.

 "It's feeling good," Biedrins said after Sunday's practice.
 "Conditioning-wise, I'm not bad.
 I will start slow, maybe 10, 15 minutes a game, and we'll just go from there."